dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 There are three classes of pointer event, some of which provide a number of subclasses.
-Note that there are another two classes of pointer event that are immediate subclasses of :class:`<object>`.
+Note that there are another two classes of pointer event that are immediate subclasses of :drm:`<object>`.
 These are described in `The base classes in the DUIM-Sheets library`_.

 - :class:`<pointer-button-event>` These events occur whenever there is any